RicardoAMendoza/OOP_Cs_NatonalBank/README.md

 ### Events and delegates

+#### Events

 An event is a message sent by an object to signal the occurrence of an action.

  * Events. *Tool that helps communication betwen classes and helps to extend applications.*
+           *Used in building Loosely Coupled Applications : This is an application easy to expand without changing or breaking the existing capabilities.*

 A delegate is a class that can hold a reference to a method.
 Unlike other classes, a delegate class has a signature, and it can hold references only to methods that match its signature.